zaiisao/Documentation/en/Real-time-Messaging/messaging_ios.md

 - Xcode 9.0 or later
-- A iOS device running on iOS 8.0 or later.
+- An iOS device running on iOS 8.0 or later.

 - A valid Agora account. ([Sign up](https://sso.agora.io/en/signup) for free)